-The records of ground-water quality in this report were obtained mostly as a part of special studies in specific areas.
+The records of ground-water quality were obtained mostly as a part of special studies in specific areas.
 Consequently, a number of chemical analyses are presented for some counties but none are presented for others.
-As a result, the records for this year, by themselves, do not provide a balanced view of ground-water quality in the report area.
-Such a view can be attained only by considering records for this year in context with similar records obtained for these and other counties in earlier years
+As a result, the records, by themselves, do not provide a balanced view of ground-water quality Statewide.

-Most methods for collecting and analyzing water samples are described in the U.S. Geological Survey TWRI publications referred to in the "On-site Measurements and Sample Collection" and the "Laboratory Measurements" sections in this data report.
+Most methods for collecting and analyzing water samples are described in the U.S. Geological Survey TWRI publications referred to in the "Onsite Measurements and Sample Collection" and the "Laboratory Measurements" sections in this data report.
 In addition, the TWRI Book 1, Chapter D2, describes guidelines for the collection and field analysis of ground-water samples for selected unstable constituents.

-The values reported in this report represent water-quality conditions at the time of sampling as much as possible, consistent with available sampling techniques and methods of analysis.
+The values reported represent water-quality conditions at the time of sampling as much as possible, consistent with available sampling techniques and methods of analysis.
 These methods are consistent with ASTM standards and generally follow ISO standards.
 All samples were obtained by trained personnel.
 The wells sampled were pumped long enough to assure that the water collected came directly from the aquifer and had not stood for a long time in the well casing where it would have been exposed to the atmosphere and to the material, possibly metal, comprising the casings.